rubypoint/qif-rules-iso22081/README.md

-# QIF Rules Extension Prototype for Digital Specifications
+# QIF Rules Extension Prototype for Digital Specifications: ISO 22081:2021

 This repository contains the prototype schema extension, rule implementation, and example QIF MBD model used for the [ISO 22081:2021](https://www.iso.org/standard/72514.html) case study in the paper "Specifications-as-code: a system for creation of product characteristics from digital specifications."

 The repository includes:

+- An example ISO 22081 implementation as a QIF Rules file.
+- An example QIF MBD model modeled after ISO 22081, Figure 3, to demonstrate default geometrical specification rules.
 - Bundled QIF 3.0 and QIF 4 work-in-progress schemas used by the prototype.
 - The Rubypoint extension to the QIF schemas to support digital specifications.
-- An example ISO 22081 implementation as a QIF Rules file.
-- An example QIF MBD model modeled after ISO 22081, Figure 3, to demonstrate default geometrical specification rules.

 ## Repository Contents

+All QIF instance files live in `qif/`:

+- `qif/rules/ISO_22081_2021.qif` – the QIF-Rules-based implementation of ISO 22081, Section 5.
+- `qif/mbd/ISO22081_FIG3.qif` – a QIF MBD implementation of the model seen in ISO 22081, Figure 3.
+The rule above can be executed on this part to automatically apply the applicable geometrical specifications.

 All schemas live in `xsd/`: